 A solid business education features lessons learned both in the classroom and out in the real business world.
 Though there are top-notch business schools in all parts of the US, not all areas of the country are created equal.
 When applying to school for business, be sure to expand your research into the surrounding city or region to get a sense of what opportunities are available.

 International students seeking a business degree should not only consider which schools to apply to, but also where in the US to study business.
 Below are some of the major business regions of the US.
 Some you may expect, and others may be a surprise.

 New York City

 New York City and its surrounding areas are probably the most obvious and well-known places for obtaining a business degree.
-Filled with endless culture, opportunities on every block, and a wealth of resources, New York City feels like the center of the business world—and in many ways it is.
+Filled with endless culture, opportunities on every block, and a wealth of resources, New York City feels like the center of the business world- and in many ways it is.
 New York City is home to the big financial markets such as the New York Stock Exchange and NASDAQ.
-New York City is also well-positioned for including a global element in your business education.
+New York City is also well-positioned to include a global element in your business education.
 Home of the United Nations, New York City contains a diversity of people, a diversity of ideas, and a diversity of business models.
 International students would have a hard time finding a better place to study international business.
-In terms of classroom education, there are dozens of high-quality colleges and universities in the New York City area, such as New York University and Felician College, where students can earn their degree in business.
+In terms of classroom education, there are dozens of high-quality colleges and universities in and near New York City, such as Adelphi University, New York University and Felician University, where students can earn their degree in business.